bfspoku/ogd/README.md

-# BFS POKU ogd changelog
+# BFS POKU ogd

-Github Pages project to host the changelogs for popular federal and cantonal votes OGD data on the opendata.swiss portal.
+Github Pages project to host ogd documentation and changelogs for popular federal and cantonal votes OGD data on the opendata.swiss portal.

 ## Update

 Simply push changes or upload files to the root folder of the project and Github should build and deploy the pages automatically.
 This can take a few minutes.

 ## Authors: